 In the same year, I also contributed materials to the English File Best Extra competition, which are available via the Oxford Teachers Club.
 It requires you to log in, but it’s free.

 In 2014, Richmond ELT asked me to put together six C1 level listening worksheets for their Skills Boost series.
-Again, a log in is required.
+Again, a login is required.
 It’s free, but takes a few days to activate.
 [Unfortunately, these are no longer available.]

-In addition to this blog, I have two other blogs (though I almost never post on them nowadays!):
+In addition to this blog and ELT Playbook, I have two other blogs (though I almost never post on them nowadays!):

 - Independent English